MicrosoftDocs/fabric-docs/docs/data-warehouse/security.md

 - If they primarily require read only access, assign them to the Viewer role and grant read access on specific objects through T-SQL.
 For more information, see [Manage SQL granular permissions](sql-granular-permissions.md).
 - If they are higher privileged users, assign them to Admin, Member or Contributor roles.
 The appropriate role is dependent on the other actions that they will need to perform.
 - Other users, who only need access to an individual warehouse or require access to only specific SQL objects, should be given Fabric Item permissions and granted access through SQL to the specific objects.
-- You can manage permissions on Azure Active Directory groups, as well, rather than adding each specific member.
+- You can manage permissions on Microsoft Entra ID (formerly Azure Active Directory) groups, as well, rather than adding each specific member.

 ## Related content